whotookweazoo/About-Me/README.md

 - 👋 Hi, I’m weazoo.
-- 👀 I’m interested in starting a programming hobby.
+- 👀 I’m interested in starting a hobby in programming.
 - 🌱 I’m currently learning everything that is not related to coding whatsoever.

 - Sooner or later, this account will be used to archive notable engines and projects I deem to be